Cancer Prevention Quiz

 Tobacco use is the leading preventable cause of cancer and deaths from cancer in the United States and worldwide.
 Researchers estimate that 7.8 percent of all cancer cases diagnosed in the United States are related to excess body weight.
 Researchers estimate that alcohol consumption will be responsible for 5.6 percent of the new cancer cases diagnosed in the United States in 2018.

-Question #3: According to the U.S. Centers for Disease Control and Prevention smoking cigarettes is responsible for more than 480,000 deaths per year in the U.S. Including lung cancer, how many different types of cancer are linked to tobacco use?
+Question #3: According to the United States Centers for Disease Control and Prevention smoking and secondhand smoke exposure are responsible for more than 480,000 deaths a year in the United States.
+Including lung cancer, how many different types of cancer are linked to tobacco use?

 Answer: 18